|Flute||Paul Magersuppe, Hudsun Furtado, Jamie Rucker|

 Daniel is currently the band director at Seminole Ridge Community high school and has been a music educator for 15 years.
 Mr. Harvey holds a Bachelor of Music Degree in French Horn Performance from Palm Beach Atlantic University and a Master of Arts Degree in Instrumental Conducting from Florida Atlantic University.
 His private students consistently score well at the district and state level FBA Solo and Ensemble Assessments as well as earn spots at Bak and Dreyfoos Schools of the Arts.
 Many of Mr. Harvey’s private students have also earned spots in the Palm Beach County All- District and FBA All- State Bands.
 Under his direction, the bands at Seminole Ridge High School have earned top ratings in FBA Concert and Marching Band Assessments and has won the FMBC 2A State Marching Band Championship Title.

 Mr. Martindale is a brass player who attended PBCC, FSU and graduated from FAU with a degree in Music Education.
 Prior to working for Music Man Chris Martindale was a middle school band director in Palm Beach County for over 20 years.
 Under Mr. Martindale’s direction, his bands received numerous honors at district and national levels.
-He is a certified FMEA judge, clinician, and a sought after teacher.
-Mr. Martindale also is an active musician in the area having performed with many of the area’s community and collegiate ensembles.
+He is a certified FBA adjudicator in the areas of Concert Band, Sight Reading, Solo and ensemble Brass, and Solo and Ensemble Woodwind.
+Mr. Martindale is a sought after clinician, and studio teacher.
+Mr. Martindale also is an active musician in the area having performed with many of the area’s professional, community and collegiate ensembles.

 Kevin Cripanuk is a South Florida native, born in Boynton Beach, Florida.
 Kevin is a graduate of Florida State University where he earned a Bachelor’s of Music Education.
 During his stay at FSU he studied with John Drew and Paul Mckee.
 As an educator, he is currently working as low brass instructor in Palm Beach and Broward Schools along with many private lessons.
 As a performer, he is a sought after freelance trombonist performing with big bands, orchestras, jazz groups, and commercial music across the state.